 Step 5: Configure WiFi Settings

-• Select your home WiFi network from the list of available options.
+- Select your home WiFi network from the list.

 Step 6: Verify the Connection

-So, you’ve got a WiFi-enabled CCTV camera—what about your DVR or NVR system?
+Have a WiFi-enabled CCTV camera?
+Now, what about your DVR or NVR system?

 How to Connect DVR or NVR to WiFi